-- Periodically review the Company's Sustainability Strategy, Objectives and Metrics to ensure that the Company is adhering to its objectives for all stakeholders. - Review and approve the annual Sustainability Report. - Evaluate the effectiveness of the Chief Executive Officer (CEO) and the Company's officers to develop, integrate and deliver the sustainability agenda within the Company's operating plans.
+- Periodically review the Company's Sustainability Strategy, Objectives and Metrics to ensure that the Company is adhering to its objectives for all stakeholders. - · Review and approve the annual Sustainability Report. - Evaluate the effectiveness of the Chief Executive Officer (CEO) and the Company's officers to develop, integrate and deliver the sustainability agenda within the Company's operating plans. - Develop short-term and long-term Sustainability targets for the CEO and the Company's officers reporting directly to the CEO.
+In collaboration with the Board, review the Sustainability targets annually.